sampaiodias/sql-transformer/README.md

 ## Template Dictionary

-These are the special words replaced by the transformer:
+These are the special words replaced by the transformer anywhere:

-- %VARIABLES_BEGIN%
-- %VARIABLES_END%
-- %VARIABLE_TYPE%
-- %VARIABLE_NAME%

 - %ENTITY_NAME%
 - %ENTITY_NAME_LOWER%